Welcome GPWS Alumnithis is your page:

 year.
 In between I have amassed a large collection of rejections.

-Currently, I have poems forthcoming in Pearl, Mad Poets Review, and Schuylkill Valley Journal
+, Mad Poets Review, and Schuylkill Valley Journal

 of the Arts.